To Be Successful at Growth Management, You Need to Know How To Have Radically Candid Career Conversations

 In addition, this allows you to stay in frequent contact with people you work with who aren’t working in the same space as you, and it allows you to pick up on people’s most subtle emotional cues.

 Remember that everyone is different, which is why you need to ask each member of your team what works for them.
-While some people may want to hop on the phone several times a day to talk, others might find this disruptive and stressful.
+While some people may want to talk on the phone several times a day, others might find this disruptive and stressful.

 Don’t assume that what works for one person will work for every person.